ademusoyo/society-x-tech-site/src/pages/blog/2019-02-14-how-do-you-build-your-community.md

 title: Q & A with Marie - How do you build your community?
 date: 2019-02-14T15:04:10.000Z
 featuredpost: false
-featuredimage: /img/marie.jpg
+featuredimage: /img/Marie.png
 description:
 tags:
-  - online communities
+  - Online Communities
   - women in tech

 ---